gmanricks/Slim-Documentation-3/02-core-concepts/01-dependency-injection/page.md

 	    $app['foo'] = 'bar';
 	    echo $app['foo']; //=> bar

-This provides a really easy way to attach static options or variables to the DI container.
-The downside with this approach is when you start using this to store instances of classes, everything gets instantiated immediately so if you don't end up using the variables then it wastes both processing time and memory to create all the settings.
+This provides a really easy way to bind static variables to the DI container which you can then access and use throughout your app.

-For situations like these, you can assign a closure to create and return a new instance of the variable, that way it will only be stored in memory when you use it:
+You can also dynamically generate properties by assigning a key to a closure instead of a static value, then every time the key gets accessed Slim will run the closure and return whatever the function returns allowing you to generate values on-the-fly.

 	<?php
 	    $app = new \Slim\App();

-	    class Bar {};
+	    $app['id'] = function () {

-	    $app['foo'] = function () {
+	        static $id = 0;
-	        return new Bar();
+	        return $id++;
 	    };

-	    $bar = $app['foo'];
+	    echo $app['id']; //=> 0

-`$bar` will contain an instance of `Bar`, not the closure itself.
+	    echo $app['id']; //=> 1

-## Abstracting Dependencies
+## DI Factories

-You can use these kinds of closure factories to abstract your dependencies in your classes, for example with the following class:
+You can use these kinds of closures as factories to abstract your class's dependencies, for example let's say we are working with the following class:

 	<?php
 	    class Bar {